tsujigiri/gosh/README.md

 This is work in progress and primarily a project for me to learn Haskell.
 So far you can add moves by typing coordinates or type "pass".
-Dead groups are removed from the board.
+Dead groups are removed from the board, Ko and game over are checked.

 ## Usage